Social Science Matters: How should we discuss terrorism in our schools?

 There have been numerous cases where misunderstandings have led to a “false” alarm, and worse still, to traumatised children who were incorrectly linked to extremism or terrorism.
 On 7 December 2015, a 10-year-old Muslim boy at a primary school in Lancashire (UK) was asked about his house.
 He said he lived in a “terraced house”.
 Unfortunately, the teacher heard “terrorist house”.
 In line with the UK’s counterterrorism law of 2015, the teacher contacted the police, who visited the boy’s house the following day and interrogated him and his family on grounds of terrorism.
 The boy and the family were left traumatised by the incident.
 Across Europe, counter-radicalisation policies have unintended effects.
 In France and the UK, a substantial proportion of cases concern (very) young children.
 And what is perhaps even more problematic, it was their teachers who reported them.

 Counter-radicalisation in schools, therefore, raises fundamental questions about the ethical and political limits of counterterrorism and the extent to which western democracies are willing to let the security logic of suspicion permeate an increasing number of areas of everyday life.
 More specifically, however, it poses the question of a potential contradiction of counter-radicalisation policies.
 By instrumentalising trust relations between societal actors, they may end up undermining the very social cohesion they intend to foster.

-Pieter’s Corner is an online variant on London’s famous Speakers’ Corner – a platform for the researchers in the various disciplines in the Faculty of Social and Behavioural Sciences to react to the news.
-This soapbox gives the ‘inhabitants’ of the Pieter de la Court Building an opportunity to voice their opinions on current affairs from the point of view of their own areas of expertise.
+Social Science Matters is an online variant on London’s famous Speakers’ Corner – a platform for the researchers in the various disciplines in the Faculty of Social and Behavioural Sciences to react to the news.
+This soapbox gives the social scientists of the faculty the opportunity to voice their opinions on current affairs from the point of view of their own areas of expertise.